 The following risk factors and other information included in this Annual Report on Form 10-K should be carefully considered.
 The risks and uncertainties described below are not the only ones the Company faces.
-Additional risks and uncertainties not presently known to the Company or that the Company presently deems less significant may also impair the Company's business operations.
-If any of the following risks actually occur, the Company's business operation could be materially adversely affected.
+Additional risks and uncertainties not presently known to the Company, or that the Company presently deems less significant, may also impair the Company's operations.
+If any of the following risks actually occur, the Company's business operating results and financial condition could be materially adversely affected.
 The order of these risk factors does not reflect their relative importance or likelihood of occurrence.